The Geotransformation

 (3223.0693341255246, 2053.242327727974)

 Now, these are the array coordinates of the latitude/longitude values I defined.
 And since it is a simple multiplication of two floating point numbers, it went incredibly fast.
 We can interpret these coordinates also as offsets from the upper left coordinate of the original raster in x and y direction.
 Remember the term offset when considering the function to load a raster band into a numpy array.
-The last thing we need to do is convert these floating point numbers into integers, as columns and rows in arrays are defined as such.
-We use the map() to do so. map() applies a function (first argument) to a list or a tupel of values (second argument).
+The last thing that is left to do is convert these floating point numbers into integers, as columns and rows in arrays are defined as such.
+We use the map()-function to do so. map() applies a function (first argument) to a list or a tupel of values (second argument).
 In our case, we want to convert our values (x, y) into int:

 off_x, off_y = map(int, (x,y))